 2. Be Ready to Go (Like Really Ready to Go)

 This one sounds easy but gets tricky as “ready to go” tends to be subjective.
 “Ready to go” for our movers means that when they arrive, your items will are already boxed, sealed and labeled.
 If you’re still tossing items in boxes and looking for the packing tape while the movers are trying to load the truck, just know that your move will take longer.
 If you realize at the last minute that you’re not ready, don’t panic!
 We can always add packing services to your move, just realize that it will be a separate cost.

 Keep your children and pets in a safe area during the move.
-You know how hard it is to move quickly around little ones crawling or walking in your space.
+You know how hard it is to move quickly around little ones who are crawling or walking nearby.
 It’s even harder when you’re carrying large furniture that you can’t always see over.
 Safety is important to movers, so just make sure they can move around easily without stepping on anyone while loading the truck.

 If you live in an apartment, try to reserve an elevator for your move day.
-Otherwise, there’s a chance your neighbors (and you) will be annoyed when they realize they’re sharing the elevator with all your boxes and furniture during your move.
-Plus, your move will be delayed when the movers have to wait for the elevators to have enough space in them.
+Sharing the elevator with all your boxes and furniture isn’t the best way to become friendly with your new neighbors.
+Plus, your move will be delayed if the movers have to wait for the elevators to become clear and available.
 Save yourself money and stress, and talk to your front office about your options.

-Overall, it’s important to remove any obstacles that could keep your movers from getting the job done quickly and safely!
-Now that you’re aware of some ways to make your move go smoothly.
-Happy moving and as always, please feel free to contact 3 Men Movers with any questions you may have!
+Overall, it’s important to remove any obstacles that could keep your movers from getting the job done quickly, efficiently, and safely.
+Now that you’re aware of some ways to make your move go smoothly, feel free to contact us with any questions you have.